jpverkamp/blog/content/reviews/books/Brian Michael Bendis/Ultimate End.md

 ---
 And so the Ultimate Universe ends... with a weird confusing mess of a send off?

-It's sort of a companion to {{<crosslink "Secret Wars">}}, more specifically focusing on what is happening in the Earth-1610/Ultimate Universe part of the Battleworld... but it's not really necessary.
+It's sort of a companion to [[Secret Wars]](), more specifically focusing on what is happening in the Earth-1610/Ultimate Universe part of the Battleworld... but it's not really necessary.

 All you need to know is that this is the ...
 Ultimate End.